dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

 # # ip is the advertise ip of the host.
 # ip: ""

+# # scheduler_cluster_id is the ID of the cluster to which the scheduler belongs.
+# # NOTE: This field is used to identify the cluster to which the scheduler belongs.
+# # If this flag is set, the idc, location, hostname and ip will be ignored when listing schedulers.
+  schedulerClusterID: 1

 server:
   # pluginDir is the directory to store plugins.
   pluginDir: /var/lib/dragonfly/plugins/dfdaemon/